DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 - **Batch Size** &mdash; This was low-hanging fruit.
 Independent of the other changes, the right choice of batch size sped up overall execution time by ~80%.

 - **Minimize CUDA Copies** &mdash; Training statistics, outputs, labels, etc. were being haphazardly moved to and from the GPU!
-I can collect and save or display them at the end of the epoch.
+I can collect and display them at the end of the epoch.

 - **Using AMP** &mdash; Automatic Mixed Precision (AMP) allows for model training to run with FP16 values where possible and F32 where needed.
 This allows for lower memory consumption and faster training time.
 It also opens the door for me to use Habana's mixed precision [modules](https://docs.habana.ai/en/latest/PyTorch_User_Guide/PyTorch_User_Guide.html#pytorch-mixed-precision-training-on-gaudi) when I move over to the `DL1` instance.

 - **Distributed Data Processing** &mdash; In isolation, distributed data processing doesn't improve the model's training performance, but it does lend towards a more robust training environment.
-Although this is a problem that uses a moderate of small images, I still wanted to instrument my code to run across multiple GPUs.
+Although this is a problem that uses a moderate of small images, I still wanted to instrument my code to run across multiple GPUs (and nodes).

 Looking at the first chart below, *PyTorch Profiler - GPU Execution Summary*, it would seem I was quite close to "perfect" GPU utilization.
 Unfortunately, the second graph reveals a fundamental problem in my profiling strategy at the time.
-The sections profiled didn't include the data-loader steps!
+The sections profiled didn't include the dataloader steps!

 |                           |
 |:-------------------------:|